How To Get Rid Of Carpenter Ants

 Carpenter Ants are controlled through the application of insecticides and sprays in various forms.
 These forms include liquid concentrates, baits, dusts, and foams.

-The first step to controlling Carpenter Ants is inspection, to determine if they are located outside and simply foraging inside, or if you have a colony or satellite colony inside your home.
+The first step in controlling carpenter ants is an inspection.
+The purpose of the inspection is to determine if they are located outside and simply foraging inside for food, or if you have a colony or satellite colony inside your home.